onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 .. req::
     :id: R-74763
-    :target: XNF
+    :target: VNF or PNF HEAT
     :keyword: MUST

-    The xNF provider **MUST** provide an artifact per xNF that contains all of the xNF Event Records supported.
-The artifact should include reference to the specific release of the xNF Event Stream Common Event Data Model document it is based on. (e.g.,
+    The VNF or PNF provider **MUST** provide an artifact per VNF or PNF that contains all of the xNF Event Records supported.
+The artifact should include reference to the specific release of the VNF or PNF Event Stream Common Event Data Model document it is based on. (e.g.,
     `VES Event Listener <https://onap.readthedocs.io/en/latest/submodules/vnfsdk/model.git/docs/files/VESEventListener.html>`__)

 Compute, Network, and Storage Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^